krakphp/mw/doc/usage.rst

 Stack
 =====

-The library also comes with a MwStack that allows you to easily build a set of middleware.
+The library also comes with a Stack that allows you to easily build a set of middleware.

 .. code-block:: php